oriolvalles-gif/DIAGRAM/src/examples/Collaborating.md

 - Apart from the technical side of enforcing methods, you can create a "social contract" for working together.
 - you create another set of eyes that looks at your code.

 You and your team should decide on the procedure of working together.
-As an excersize you should discuss the pitfalls ena benefits, both considered from a technical and professional point of view of:
+As an excersize you should discuss the pitfalls and benefits, both considered from a technical and professional point of view of:
 - having somebody else than yourself merge your code to the project
 - (not) having push access to the main/master project branch.
 - working with/from issues/tickets in the project repository